Hispanic-American History Timeline

 By Michael Torres, Lehman College

-Pánfilo de Narváez leads an ill-fated 300-men expedition to establish a colony in Florida.
-Marooned and battered by storms, deseases and Native Americans, only four survived.
-Read more: Gay Marriage's Hidden American History Started in Spanish
+Spanish ship captain Pánfilo de Narváez leads an ill-fated 300-men and 40-horse expedition to establish a colony in Florida.
+Marooned and battered by storms, deseases and Native Americans, only five survive.

 Spanish conquistador Álvar Nuñez Cabeza de Vaca, one of four survivors of the ship-wrecked, 300-men Panfilo de Narvaez expedition, returns to Spain and writes “La Relación” (The Account), a book describing his eight-year, on-foot journey across North America - from Tampa, Florida to Mexico City.
 Although it is written in Spanish and published in Spain, it is really "the first American history book," covering life in North America from 1528 to 1536.